(TES) Teacher Evaluation System

 An accomplished teacher is a teacher who has demonstrated outstanding teaching.

-A lead teacher helps another teacher improve her skills.
+A Lead Teacher helps another teacher improve classroon skills.